lean-delivery/ansible-role-elasticsearch/README.md

 All Elasticsearch configuration parameters are supported.
 This is achieved using a configuration map parameter `es_config` which is serialized into the elasticsearch.yml file.
 The use of a map ensures the Ansible playbook does not need to be updated to reflect new/deprecated/plugin configuration parameters.
 - `elastic_branch`
 Is used to select main Elasticsearch branch to be installed (5.x or 6.x current stable versions).
-By default this variable is set to `5`.
-So, 5.x version is installed by default.
+By default this variable is set to `6`.
+So, 6.x version is installed by default.
 You can override this by setting this variable in playbook.
-- `es_major_version`
+- `es_version`
-Used to define Elasticsearch major version.
+Used to define full Elasticsearch version (e.g. 6.6.0).
 Depends on `elastic_branch` by default.
-Default value is `5.x`
+Default value is `6.x`
 - `elasticsearch_host`
 Specifies the address to which the elasticsearch server will bind.
 The default is `localhost`,which usually means remote machines will not be able to connect.
 To allow connections from remote users, set this parameter to a non-loopback address.
 - `elasticsearch_port`